ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

 Show the deployed function.

 1. Navigate to the Function App in the Azure portal.
-1. Select `SampleFunction` from the Functions tab on the Overview screen.
+1. Click `SampleFunction` in the Functions tab on the Overview screen.
 1. Open the `Invocations` tab.
 1. Show the function invocations that have occurred.
 It might take a few minutes for the first invocation to appear.
    **NOTE**: If you've deployed and removed the same environment multiple times, you might see older invocation history from previous deployments.